-Olga Stezhko has won many international piano competitions, prizes and awards including the Grand Prix at the First ‘Halina Czerny-Stefanska In Memoriam’ International Piano Competition in Poland, First Prize at the Nikolai Rubinstein International Piano Competition in France and Third Prize at the Prix Amadèo de Piano International Piano Competition in Germany.
-She was also selected for the Tillett Trust Young Artists' Platform scheme and the prestigious Park Lane Group Young Artists Series, UK.
-During the course of her performing career, Olga Stezhko’s style has further developed under the tuition of the late Halina Czerny-Stefanska, Lilya Zilberstein, Garrick Ohlsson, Claudio Martinez-Mehner and Richard Goode.
+Olga Stezhko is the winner of many international competitions and awards including the Grand Prix at the ‘Halina Czerny-Stefanska In Memoriam’ International Piano Competition in Poland, First Prize at the Nikolai Rubinstein International Piano Competition in France and Third Prize at the Prix Amadèo de Piano International Piano Competition in Germany.

 Born in Minsk, Belarus, Olga Stezhko is based in London, where she completed her Bachelor’s and Master’s degrees with distinction at the Royal Academy of Music under Prof. Ian Fountain.
 Her studies were supported by some of the UK most prestigious scholarships including the Myra Hess Scholarship and the Philharmonia Orchestra/Martin Musical Scholarship Fund Award.

 Prior to coming to London, Olga graduated from the Republican Music College in Minsk in the class of the famous Belarusian pianists Oleg Krimer and Evgeny Pukst and was awarded a music scholarship to study at the United World College of the Adriatic in Italy.
 Amongst her teachers were Trio di Parma and the legendary Trio di Trieste, who sparked her interest in chamber music.